 No curriculum eliminates the opportunity to study abroad, but a few curriculum options certainly give an added advantage.

-According to an article by the New York Times, the strength of the high school curriculum carries a lot of weight in admissions in top global universities.
+According to an article by the New York Times, the strength of the high school curriculum carries a lot of weight in admissions to top global universities.

 Also Read: Expert Guide to International Baccalaureate (IB) Curriculum [Everything You Need To Know]